⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)46.51The trailing Price-to-Earnings ratio indicates how much investors are willing to pay for each dollar of past earnings, reflecting market expectations based on historical performance.
+P/E Ratio (TTM)47.17The trailing twelve-month price-to-earnings ratio indicates how much investors are willing to pay per dollar of past earnings.

-Price/Book (MRQ)22.36The Price-to-Book ratio compares a company's market value to its book value, indicating how investors value the company's assets relative to its accounting value.
+Price/Book (MRQ)1244.83The most recent quarter's price-to-book ratio compares a company's stock price to its book value per share, indicating how investors value its assets.

-EV/EBITDA40.69Enterprise Value to EBITDA measures a company's total value relative to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies across different capital structures.
+EV/EBITDA42.84Enterprise Value to EBITDA is a valuation multiple that compares the total value of the company to its earnings before interest, taxes, depreciation, and amortization.

 ⚠️ Extended Disclaimer & Important Information AI-Generated Content: This research report has been prepared using artificial intelligence technology.
 While we strive for accuracy and rely on sources believed to be reliable, AI-generated content may contain errors, omissions, or outdated information.
 Not Investment Advice: This report is provided for informational and educational purposes only.
 Nothing contained herein constitutes investment advice, a recommendation to buy or sell any security, or financial advice of any kind.
 Investment Risks: Investing in securities involves substantial risk, including potential loss of principal.
 Past performance is not indicative of future results.
 Carefully consider your investment objectives, risk tolerance, and financial circumstances before making decisions.
 Conduct Your Own Research: You are strongly encouraged to conduct thorough research, perform due diligence, and consult with qualified financial, legal, and tax professionals before making investment decisions.
 By accessing and using this report, you acknowledge that you have read, understood, and agreed to this disclaimer.